core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 * In the 'tpi_server' element, the CRI has 'scheme-id' with value -1 ("coap"), while 'authority' conveys addressing information of the server, i.e., the source addressing information of the multicast notifications that are sent for the group observation.

-  This information consists of the IP address SRV_ADDR (expressed as a literal or resulting from a name resolution) and the port number SRV_PORT of the server hosting the target resource, and from where the server will send multicast notifications for the target resource.
+  This information consists of the IP address SRV_ADDR (expressed as a literal or resulting from a name resolution) and the port number SRV_PORT of the server hosting the target resource, from where the server will send multicast notifications for the target resource.

 * The 'tpi_details' element MUST be present and in turn includes the following two elements: